-Subsection (A) describes the procedure at the hearing which follows the standard civil trial format.
+In accordance with applicable case law on issue preservation, a motion for reconsideration is a prerequisite to filing a notice of appeal.
 In certain matters, such as enforcement actions, the agency has the burden of proof.
-The decision is to be written with separate statements of fact and law.
-Issues raised in the contested case proceedings but not addressed in the written order are no longer deemed denied, but must be raised by the parties in a motion for reconsideration in order to be preserved for appeal.
-Subsection (D) provides for a motion for reconsideration of the decision of an administrative law judge in a contested case.
-The motion for reconsideration is subject to the grounds for relief set forth in SCRCP 59.
-The opposing party has ten days from the date the motion is served to file a response to the motion.
-The administrative law judge must decide the motion within 30 days or it is deemed denied, but if an opposing party files a response to the motion, the 30-day time frame begins to run from the date the response is filed.
 The filing of a motion for reconsideration does not stay the effectiveness of the administrative law judge's order but does toll the time for appeal until the motion is resolved or deemed denied pursuant to subsection (D)(2).
-A motion for reconsideration made after a petition for judicial review has been filed is untimely because jurisdiction then resides in the Court of Appeals.
-In accordance with applicable case law on issue preservation, the last sentence of subsection (D), which stated a motion for reconsideration is not a prerequisite to filing a notice of appeal, has been deleted.
-Subsection (E) permits the administrative law judge to stay the effect of any final order that is subject only to judicial review.
-The authority to stay the order is derived from S.C.
-Code Ann. §1-23-380(A)(2) (2005) (as amended) which gives the agency or the reviewing court the power to stay an order.
-When the administrative law judge issues a final order subject only to judicial review, agency action is completed, and the administrative law judge is the appropriate authority to consider the issue of a stay.
-Motions for stay do not alter the time for filing a petition for judicial review, which is jurisdictional.
+A motion for reconsideration made after a notice of appeal has been filed is untimely because jurisdiction then resides with the Court of Appeals.
+Subsection (E) permits the administrative law judge to stay the effect of any final decision that is subject to appeal.
+The authority to stay the order is derived from section 1-23-380(A)(2) of the South Carolina Code (2005) (as amended), which gives the agency or the reviewing court the power to stay an order.
+When the administrative law judge is subject only to appeal, agency action is completed, and the administrative law judge is the appropriate authority to consider the issue of a stay.
+Motions for stay do not alter the time for filing an appeal, which is jurisdictional.

-30. Record After Final Decision.
-The record of the contested case shall consist of:
+- 30. Record After Final Decision.
+The record of the contested case shall consist of: - A. all documents filed with or by the Court;